8 Tips to Getting You and Your Child Ready for Back to School

 8. Gather Your papers

 Give your school a phone call a few weeks before classes begin.
-Your child might need immunization records, proof of address, state test records, etc. A great way to organize these papers is in an according file folder.
+Your child might need immunization records, a change of address form if you’ve moved, state test records, etc. A great way to organize these papers is in an according file folder.

 Most importantly, talk to your child.
 Share with them your expectations and take a moment listen to theirs.
 Help ease any fear and anxiety by walking them through a school day and week.
 In addition to sharing the day’s schedule, let them know your expectations.
 Most importantly, let them participate in the back to school home prep.
 By preparing your home now, you will thank yourself later!